 Videos and audio-books need to be rewound before returning.

 You will be notified by email or phone when you have items that will be due soon.
 You will receive two overdue notices before a bill is sent in the mail.

 A bill will be mailed after the second overdue notice.
 If you need to pay for a lost book, send a check payable to the sender of the bill.

 You will lose library privileges when you have outstanding bills and/or fines over $5.

 Patrons are expected to return materials on time and in good condition or promptly pay fees or fines incurred.

-- Ten cents/day with a maximum of two dollars each for items other than DVDs
+- Twenty cents/day with a maximum of four dollars each for items other than DVDs

-- One dollar/day with a maximum fine of six dollars per item for DVDs
+- Fifty cents/day with a maximum fine of five dollars per item for DVDs

-- Ten cents/day with a maximum of fifty cents each for items other than DVDs
+- Twenty cents/day with a maximum of one dollar each for items other than DVDs

 - Fifty cents/day with a maximum fine of two dollars per item for DVDs